williamouyang/okta.github.io/_source/docs/api/resources/roles.md

 ## Overview

-The Okta Roles API provides operations to assign roles to users, apps, and groups to manage administrative access rights.
+The Okta Administrator Roles API provides operations to manage administrative role assignments for a user/

 ## Roles Model